hazybluedot/www-source/content/activities/project_proposal.md

 contributors: astudent, rflowers, spilgrim
 url: https://github.com/rflowers/super_cool_project

-Summary of project, just a few sentances.
+Summary of project, just a few sentences.
 This will be displayed on the project index page.
 If you format your file with [markdown](http://daringfireball.net/projects/markdown/), then name it `README.md`